Zamiell/isaac-racing-server/README.md

 Description
 -----------

-This is the server software for Racing+, a Binding of Isaac: Afterbirth+ racing mod.
-Normally a single player game, the mod and server allow players to be able to race each other in real time.
+This is the server software for Racing+, a Binding of Isaac: Afterbirth+ racing platform.
+Normally a single player game, the Lua mod, client, and server allow players to be able to race each other in real time.

 The server is written in [Go](https://golang.org/) and uses WebSockets to communicate with the client.
 It leverages [Auth0](https://auth0.com/) for authentication and uses a [SQLite](https://sqlite.org/) database to keep track of the races.

+You may also be interested in [the Lua mod repository](https://github.com/Zamiell/isaac-racing-mod) or [the client repository](https://github.com/Zamiell/isaac-racing-client).